 (f) Subsidiaries and Affiliates; Third Parties.
 We may disclose your information to the Company’s subsidiaries and affiliates.
 Further, to the extent you have consented or not opted out, we may release your information to third parties to market their products or services to you.
 We require these third parties to keep your information confidential and use it only for the purposes for which we disclose it to them.

 (c) Communication with Users; Opt-Outs; Attempted Fraud

 The Company may contact registered users or other users who have entered personal information in connection with the Site.
 You may “opt out” of receiving marketing and promotional emails by following the opt-out procedure described in each email the Company sends.
-However, even if you opt out of receiving marketing and promotional emails, the Company may continue to email you for administrative or informational purposes, including follow-up messages regarding the administration of your account, any Promotions in which you have participated, or any content you have submitted to the Site.
+However, even if you opt out of receiving marketing and promotional emails, the Company may continue to email or otherwise communicate with you for administrative or informational purposes, including follow-up messages regarding the administration of your account, any Promotions in which you have participated, or any content you have submitted to the Site.

-4. Third-Party Websites
+4. Third-Party Websites and Social Interactions

 5. Security and Protection of Personal Information

 The Company uses firewalls and physical controls to maintain security and confidentiality on the Site to protect against unauthorized disclosures, use, alteration, or destruction of the information you provide to the Site.
 The Company limits access to the databases containing information to its key personnel.
 However, the security of your Personal Information also depends on you.
 For example, to the extent we have provided you, or you have chosen, a password and/or username to access the Site, you are responsible for keeping this information confidential.
 Please do not share your password or username with anyone.
 The Company cannot guarantee the security of Personal Information, and, therefore, any transmission of Personal Information is at your own risk.
 We also cannot guarantee that information you provide to us over the Internet will not be intercepted.